open-data-fabric/open-data-fabric/open-data-fabric.md

 #### MergeStrategy::Ledger Schema
 Ledger merge strategy.

-This strategy should be used for data files containing append-only event streams.
-New data files can have new rows added, but once data already made it into one version of a file it never changes or disappears.
+This strategy should be used for data sources containing append-only event streams.
+New data dumps can have new rows added, but once data already made it into one dump it never changes or disappears.

+A system time column will be added to the data to indicate the time when the record was observed first by the system.

-This strategy relies on a user-specified primary key columns to identify which records were already seen and not duplicate them.
+It relies on a user-specified primary key columns to identify which records were already seen and not duplicate them.

 It will always preserve all columns from existing and new snapshots, so the set of columns can only grow.

 | Property | Type | Required | Format | Description |
 | :---: | :---: | :---: | :---: | --- |